chris-hall-hu/drupal8_codio/README.md

 Hopefully when finished you will have all the Drupal files in the file browser on the left (works against your /home/codio/workspace directory where Drupal has been installed).
 You can also play with the Drupal site by selecting Box URL from the most right hand menu.

+##TODO

+Make this a bit smarter, actually check you are on a codio box etc. etc.